What makes a D_0 graph Schur positive?

-where the sum is over all partitions $\lambda$. \end{theorem} The idea of the proof is that whenever the $e_d(\mathbf{u})$ commute in some quotient of $\U$, the subalgebra they generate is the surjective image of the ring of symmetric functions in commuting variables and hence all the usual identities hold, including the Jacobi-Trudi formula.
+\begin{theorem} Let $I$ be a two-sided ideal of~\,$\U$.
+If $e_k(\mathbf{u})e_\ell(\mathbf{u})=e_\ell(\mathbf{u})e_k(\mathbf{u})$ in \,$\U/I$ for all $k$, $\ell$, then for any $f\in I^\perp$, the quasisymmetric function $\Delta(f)$ is symmetric and its Schur expansion is given by where the sum is over all partitions $\lambda$. \end{theorem} The idea of the proof is that whenever the $e_d(\mathbf{u})$ commute in some quotient of $\U$, the subalgebra they generate is the surjective image of the ring of symmetric functions in commuting variables and hence all the usual identities hold, including the Jacobi-Trudi formula.
 See \cite{BF} for details.